 Day 5 basically ended once we returned to the hotel.
-On the last day, being our free and easy day prior to flying back, we walked along the dust flying streets and against the vrooming traffic to find out if shopping is worth-worthy.
+On the last day, being our free and easy day prior to flying back, we walked the walk along the busy, dusty and chaotic traffic Cochin street. in search of some shopping.
 I bought two hand printed cotton bed-sheets which eventually were thrown away.
-Never mind to struggling to fit on my queen size bed, they were disgustingly colour ruined upon washing.
-But, if you don't shop for the Himalaya products, it would have been such a waste to travelling this far to Kochi.
-Really, really cheap compared to in Malaysia.
+Never mind to struggling to fit on my queen size bed, they were disgustingly colour ruined after washing.
+What is return sincerely Cochin shopping worthy?
+Himalaya brand.
+Cheap.
+You better buy if you are a Himalaya brand worshipper.

-By the last day also, it confirmed that Keralites have not grown out of their coconut shells.
-Mainly the women who wouldn’t stop slyly staring and laughing behind my back.
+By this last day too, I figured out that Keralites are living under their Kerala trees coconut husk and shells.
+Mainly the women who wouldn’t stop slyly staring, laughing and giggling at the back and in front of me.
 Obviously I noticed, the question is why?
-You mean my knee length pants and t-shirt compared to openly revealing their layers of ugly fat belly saree style and two piece attire?
+You mean my knee length pants and t-shirt compared to openly revealing their layers of ugly fat bellies saree style and two piece attire?
 Come of it women (Trivandrum - Kerala Day 4).
 What about the bra-less and bikini clad Western women you see?
 They are treated the same?
 Boo-hoo-hoo!!
-To tell you the truth, I was a little wary if they will women-handle me.
-Thank god.
-I was spared.In between the few hours of aimlessly walking up and down, we took a comfort break at Woodlands Rangoli Vegetarian Restaurant.
+Honestly, inside me, I was concern if even the men will clobber me.
+Luckily, nothing of that sort.In between the few hours of aimlessly walking up and down, a comfort break took place in Woodlands Rangoli Vegetarian Restaurant.
 Splendid ambiance.
 Nice meal.
-Piping hot onion bhaji teamed with tomato chutney and tamarind-mint chutney, washed down with coffee.
+Piping hot onion bhaji teamed alongside tomato chutney and tamarind-mint chutney, washed down by coffee.